Set Up SFTP Storage to Save Evidence

 4. Enter the Hostname of the SFTP server.

-5. (Optional) Enter the Folder Path for uploaded files to specify the target location where files are uploaded to on the SFTP server.
+5. (Optional) Enter the Folder Path to specify the target location where files are uploaded on the SFTP server.

 If no Folder Path is specified, Enterprise DLP creates the default reportId folder at the top-most folder the Username has read and write access to.
 The folder path for uploaded files depends on whether a Folder Path is specified.